Execution Insights & Guidance

 How do we know if our governance structure is strong enough?

 Effective governance is defined by clarity.
-Sponsor ownership, decision authority, escalation paths, and reporting cadence should be formally documented and consistently applied.
-If accountability feels ambiguous or reporting varies by phase, structure may need refinement.
+Ownership, decision authority, escalation paths, and reporting cadence should be clearly established and consistently applied.
+If accountability is unclear or reporting varies, the structure likely needs refinement.

 When does a project require sustained leadership rather than temporary oversight?

-Extended timelines, cross-functional coordination, regulatory exposure, or executive visibility typically require continuity in leadership.
-Stability across milestones reduces transition risk and protects delivery momentum.
+Initiatives with extended timelines, cross-functional coordination, or executive visibility typically require sustained leadership.
+Continuity across milestones reduces transition risk and helps maintain momentum.

 What signals that delivery risk is increasing?